 - writing a book yourself – we are parents too and we can picture the chaos, funny moments or adventures that maybe beg to be written into a fun story.
 And, taking a short break to focus energy on an creative endeavour might even relieve a little stress!

 Stay tuned on social media** as we share Tips for Writing Children’s Books throughout the month of May, from thinking about your readers and subject matter to readability suitable for your audience.

-Also more to come on this blog trimatrixconsulting.ca/free-resources – so sign up to get the monthly update with links to articles (and right now get a free eBook via Kobo: Professionally Self-Publish Your Canadian Book – Is your book worthy to compete? ).
+Another great place to start is on this blog trimatrixconsulting.ca/free-resources – so sign up to get the monthly update with links to articles (and right now get a free eBook via Kobo: Professionally Self-Publish Your Canadian Book – Is your book worthy to compete? ).